aym7/users_crud/INSTRUCTIONS.md

 Required fields are first name, last name and IBAN.
 Data should be validated.

-Administrators of the app should authenticate using a Google account
+Administrators of the app should authenticate using a Google account.
 Administrators should be able to create, read, update and delete users

 Restrict manipulation operations on a user to the administrator who created them